OceanGlidersCommunity/OG-format-user-manual/OG_format_governance.md

 # OceanGliders format goverance proposal

-##Status
+## Status

-2022-06-27 draft policy based on the exisintg readme for review and feeedabck from the OGDMTT and OG steering team
+2022-06-27 draft policy based on the existing readme for review and feeedabck from the OGDMTT and OG steering team

 ## Data format